Last Updated on

 3. Earn Up to 40% Cash Back at Over 2,500 Retailers

-You can receive either a Fat Check or PayPal payment every quarter for using promo codes and shopping the latest deals and discounts right from your phone.
+You can receive either a ‘Big Fat Check’ or PayPal payment every quarter for using promo codes and shopping the latest deals and discounts right from your phone.

 4. Turn Receipts into Effortless Dollars

-If you don’t want to spend the time searching for coupons and discounts, CoinOut can help you find rebates right from your receipts.
+If you don’t want to spend the time searching for coupons and discounts, the CoinOut App (as seen on Shark Tank!) can help you find rebates right from your receipts.
 Just upload your receipts to the CoinOut app and they will automatically send cash your way.

-CoinOut is one of the easiest ways to earn Cash Back on your everyday purchases.
+CoinOut is one of the easiest ways to earn cash back on your everyday purchases.
+(Check out the last PayPal deposit they sent us above ^^)

 5. Earn Cash Back Rewards for Using Your Credit Cards

-When used responsibly, credit cards can be a great way to earn Cash Back rewards on your everyday transactions.
-Cash Back credit cards pay back a certain percentage of the amount you spend.
+When used responsibly, credit cards are a great way to earn Cash Back on your everyday transactions.
+Cash Back credit cards pay back a percentage of what you spend (sometimes more than 5% cash back).

 Keep More Money in Your Wallet By Minimizing Food Costs